erickbordam/data-projects/README.md

 ## Project 1: Car types

 **Description:** The goal of this Project is to utilize diverse statistical techniques on the "CarType" dataset to gain new insights and data understanding.
-Your task is to analyze the "CarType" dataset using statistical software using R, and Google Colab.
+Your task is to analyze the "CarType" dataset using statistical software using R, and Python.
 Business inquiries: identifying the most fuel-efficient car type and determining the most environmentally friendly car.
 Elaboration on particular tasks is outlined below, encompassing a concise project overview, the identified problem, the approach taken, and the major discoveries.

 **GitHub Repository:** ([link_to_repository](https://github.com/erickbordam/data-projects/tree/main/car-type))